-Eliminating fugacity $z$ between the equations (\ref{001}) and (\ref{002}), one can obtain the clustering equation of state.
-It yields following virial expansion
+Eliminating fugacity $z$ from Eq. (\ref{001}), one can obtain the clustering equation of state.
+It has the following virial expansion

-where $c_{\nu}(T)$ is called virial coefficient.
-In case of $\nu=1$, we obtain first virial coefficient $c_{1}=I_{1}=1$, hence the equation (\ref{003}) reduces to the ideal gas equation of state.
+where $c_{\nu}(T)$ is called the virial coefficient.
+In case of $\nu=1$, we obtain first virial coefficient $c_{1}=I_{1}=1$, hence the Eq. (\ref{003}) reduces to the equation of state for an ideal gas.
 Other virial coefficients can also be expressed in terms of the clustering integral.
 For example, one can obtain

 In Fig. \ref{fig2}, we see the behavior of the second virial coefficient $c_{2}$ for the model parameters.
-In Fig. \ref{fig2} (a), effect of the softening parameter $\epsilon$ on different values of the scale factor $a$ is shown.
-It is observed that the $c_{2}$ is an increasing function of $\epsilon$ with both positive and negative values allowed, depending upon scale factor $a$.
-For an infinitesimal $\epsilon$, $c_{2}$ approximately constant.
+In Fig. \ref{fig2} (a), the effect of the softening parameter $\epsilon$ on different values of the scale factor $a$ is shown.
+It is observed that the $c_{2}$ is an increasing function of $\epsilon$ with both positive and negative values (depending upon scale factor $a$).
+Now for a small value of $\epsilon$, we find that parameter $c_{2}$ is approximately a constant.
 Fig. \ref{fig2} (b) depicts that $c_{2}$ increases as the separation between galaxies increases.
-In this case also, we find that infinitesimal $R_{1}$ yields negative value for second virial coefficient.
-Fig. \ref{fig2} (c) shows variation of $c_{2}$ in terms of scale factor $a$ .
-We observe that it is a decreasing function of $a$ which approaches to a constant value for the larger $a$ (late time behavior).
-Finally, looking at Fig. \ref{fig2} (d), we see that $c_{2}$ is decreasing function of temperature $T$.
+In this case, we find that infinitesimal value of $R_{1}$ produces negative value for second virial coefficient.
+Fig. \ref{fig2} (c) shows variation of $c_{2}$ in terms of scale factor $a$.
+We observe that it is a decreasing function of $a$, which approaches a constant value for the larger $a$ (late time behavior).
+Finally, looking at Fig. \ref{fig2} (d), we see that $c_{2}$ is a decreasing function of temperature $T$.
 It is observed that low $T$ behavior is similar for various values of $\epsilon$.